 Benefits of a Delaware Statutory Trust

 What is the benefit of a DST?
-Many investors choose a DST because it offers potential returns on real estate holdings without many of the complications of property management.
+Many real estate investors choose a DST investments because it offers potential returns on real estate holdings without many of the complications of property management.

 For the purposes of a tax-deferred 1031 exchange, the purchase of a beneficial interest in a Delaware Statutory Trust is treated as a direct interest in real estate, thus satisfying that requirement of IRS Revenue Ruling 2004-86.
 A DST can also be an attractive investment vehicle for investors who are not conducting a 1031 exchange.
 In addition to all the benefits of securitized real estate, investors purchasing an interest in a DST enjoy the following additional benefits:

 1. No Need for Unanimous Owner Approval

 Perhaps the most significant advantage of Delaware Statutory Trusts is that the unanimous approval of the individual owners (investors) is not required in order to deal with unexpected, adverse developments.
 During the recent recession, which of course significantly affected the real estate market, some TIC structures were hindered from taking the necessary actions to mitigate loss, simply because one of the owners, a so-called “rogue investor,” did not approve of the action desired by the majority.
 So while DST offerings are selected and structured to lessen the risk from such possibilities, all risk cannot be removed, and it is an additional protection to the investors that the signatory trustee is empowered to take necessary actions (restructure financing, renegotiate leases, sell the property, etc.) to reduce loss.